Family of Barack Obama: Melvinia Shields (1844–1938)

-The earliest known relative on her mother's side is her great-great-great-grandmother, Melvinia Shields (1844–1938), who was held as a slave on a farm in Clayton County, North Georgia.
+The earliest known relative on her mother's side is her great-great-great-grandmother, Melvinia Shields (1844–1938), who was held as a slave on a farm in Clayton County, Georgia.
 Her master was Henry Walls Shields, who had a 200-acre farm near Rex.
 He would have worked along with his slaves.
 Melvinia became pregnant at about age 15 and had a biracial son, Dolphus T. Shields, born into slavery about 1860.
 Melvinia did not talk to relatives about his father.
 Based on DNA and other evidence, in 2012 researchers said the father was likely 20-year-old Charles Marion Shields, son of Melvinia's master.
 After the Civil War, Dolphus Shields moved to Birmingham, Alabama.
 Charles later became a teacher and married a white woman.
 Michelle Obama's extended family has said that people didn't talk about slavery time while they were growing up.
 Michelle Obama's distant ancestry also includes Irish and other European roots.

 On June 26, 2012, a monument to Shields was erected in Rex, with an inscription summarizing her life and "a five-generation journey that began in oppression" resulting in her descendant becoming First Lady of the United States.
 A year later, the monument was vandalized and knocked from its base, but was quickly replaced.